 Essential oils as a whole are very versatile and can be used in a number of different ways to enrich overall well-being.
-From aromatherapy and massage to personal care and household applications, essential oils are wonderful additions to any home or lifestyle.
+From massage to personal care and household applications, essential oils are wonderful additions to any home or lifestyle.

-Essential oils are primarily intended for aromatherapy, or diffusion into the air as a fragrance or scent.
+Essential oils are primarily intended for diffusion into the air as a fragrance or scent.
 Certain essential oils are suitable for external use, but they need to be used with great care due to their highly concentrated nature, and their reaction to certain things such as sunlight.
 As such, essential oils for any purpose should be kept away from direct sunlight and used with caution at all times.
 Always be sure to fully read instructions and cautions on your essential oil’s label.